 Region- and country-specific scholarships

-- Denmark: Scan Design Foundation; apply via Scholarships@UW.
+- Denmark: Scan Design Foundation; apply via the Wisconsin Scholarships Hub.

 - The deadline for fall/year programs is in early March and the deadline for spring programs is in early/mid October.

 - The University of Sheffield offers study abroad scholarships for students from the United States in the amount of approximately $800 for one semester.
 Any U.S. national accepting a place at Sheffield is eligible to apply.